-This should go on this diet for at least three weeks.
-If this gives some relief to the person, there is a pretty good chance food allergies are a contributing factor, if not a major cause.
-After three weeks foods can be reintroduced into the diet, one food per day, to isolate what might be causing the problem.
+Another option is to abstain from common ingredients, processed foods and focus on whole foods for a period of about three weeks.
+If this provides relief, there is a pretty good chance food allergies are a contributing factor, if not a major cause.
+After three weeks foods can be reintroduced into the diet, one food every couple of days, to isolate what might be causing the problem.

-Many cases of autism, ADHD, ADD, and many other mental disorders, can also be traced to food allergies, sometimes called brain allergies.
-And by far the number one cause of these types of allergies is dairy products.
+Some cases of autism, ADHD, ADD, and many other mental disorders, can also be traced to food allergies, sometimes called brain allergies.
+And by far the number one cause of these types of allergies are dairy products.

 Heavy Metals (plus aluminum)

 Trans-fatty acids are a little more complicated.
 Trans-fatty acids are rigid molecules that attach to cell walls, in place of the pliable cholesterol.
 If enough trans-fatty acids attach to a cell wall, significant damage can be done because large molecules, such as the insulin molecule and oxygen clusters, cannot get into the cell.